- Start the process after you have defended and made any final edits to your thesis or dissertation

 If the student desires to make acknowledgments, these should be printed on a separate page.
 The final page of the dissertation should contain a brief biographical sketch.
 This “scholarly life” or “curriculum vitae” should record the date and location of the author’s birth and the salient facts of his or her academic training and experience in teaching and research.

 PDF/A is an ISO-standardized version of the Portable Document Format (PDF) specialized for the digital preservation of electronic documents.
 You need to save your dissertation as a PDF/A file and upload it as your official submission.
 For more information, see the Wikpedia article on the format.
-Please note that while you can save a Word for Windows document as a PDF/a (see below), you cannot do so directly from Word for Mac.
+Please note that while you can save a Word for Windows document as a PDF/A (see below for instructions) you cannot do so directly from Word for Mac.
 If you are a Mac user, consider saving your Word document as a PDF/A using a Windows computer, such as at the library, or using the Adobe Acrobat Pro method.

 Some things to keep in mind about PDF/A are: